antarctica/packer-vm-templates/README.md

 Issues, bugs, improvements, questions, suggestions and other tasks related to this package are managed through the BAS Web & Applications Team Jira project ([BASWEB](https://jira.ceh.ac.uk/browse/BASWEB)).

-### License

-Copyright 2015 NERC BAS.
-Licensed under the Apache License for compatibility with Bento, see `LICENSE` for details.